Everything PR News

 The Discipline Defined

-AI Communications combines public relations, Generative Engine Optimization (GEO), digital marketing, and AI visibility research into a single strategy oriented around one metric: Citation Share — your brand's presence in the answers AI engines generate for the queries that precede purchase decisions.
+AI Communications is the discipline of building brand authority, accuracy, and presence inside the AI engines that now shape buyer decisions.
+It combines public relations, Generative Engine Optimization (GEO), digital marketing, and AI visibility research into a single strategy oriented around one metric: Citation Share — your brand's presence in the answers AI engines generate for the queries that precede purchase decisions.

 This doesn't make traditional PR obsolete.
-It makes the strategy behind it need to evolve.
+It makes the strategy behind traditional PR need to evolve.
 The AI Communications practitioner asks a different set of questions: Will this be cited by engines?
 By publications that engines weight?
 In answers that reach our buyers?

 How the GEO Layer Works